vladigleba/vladigleba.github.io/posts/basics/messiah.md

 > I shall see him, but not now: I shall behold him, but not nigh: *there shall come a Star out of Jacob*, and a Sceptre shall rise out of Israel.
 {% ct 'Numbers 24:17' %}

-> Judah, thou art he whom thy brethren shall praise: thy hand shall be in the neck of thine enemies; thy father's children shall bow down before thee.
-Judah is a lion's whelp: from the prey, my son, thou art gone up: he stooped down, he couched as a lion, and as an old lion; who shall rouse him up? *The sceptre shall not depart from Judah*, nor a lawgiver from between his feet, *until Shiloh come*; and unto him shall the gathering of the people be.
+> Judah, thou art he whom thy brethren shall praise: thy hand shall be in the neck of thine enemies; thy father’s children shall bow down before thee.
+Judah is a lion’s whelp: from the prey, my son, thou art gone up: he stooped down, he couched as a lion, and as an old lion; who shall rouse him up? *The sceptre shall not depart from Judah*, nor a lawgiver from between his feet, *until Shiloh come*; and unto him shall the gathering of the people be.
 {% ct 'Genesis 49:8-10' %}

 > Behold, the days come, saith the Lord, that *I will raise unto David a righteous Branch*, and a King shall reign and prosper, and shall execute judgment and justice in the earth.